joekiller/jruby-kafka/README.md

 ## Installation

-This isn't distributed yet so you have to build the gem first.
+This package is now distruted via rubygems.org but you can build it using the following instructions.

 From the root of the project run:

     $ rake package